ToolBoxV2: The App

 The following are some of the primary arguments available.
 Use tb -h

-or python -m toolboxv2 -h
+or python -m tb -h

 for a full list.